UCLALibrary/bucketeer/README.md

 This should enable the feature.
 To confirm the feature has been configured correctly, once Bucketeer is started in the live test mode, visit the Bucketeer status page at: `http://localhost:8888/status`.
 In the JSON that's returned from the page, you should see that features are enabled and that the `bucketeer.large.images` feature, in particular, is enabled.

-## Enable Writing CSVs to a Mounted Filesystem
+## Enabling Writing Output CSVs to a Local Filesystem

-Set the `bucketeer.fs.write.csv` key in your feature flags configuration, e.g.:
+If you want the output CSVs to be written to a directory on a local filesystem, specify the directory with `bucketeer.fs.csv.mount` and set the `bucketeer.fs.write.csv` key in your feature flags configuration, e.g.:

     moirai {
       bucketeer.fs.write.csv {